-It’s a full 3 pounds lighter.
+It’s a full 3 pounds lighter than most other strollers on the market, including the Joovy and the Summer Infant.
 That’s a massive savings, considering the Joovy is already a lightweight model.
 What’s most impressive about the UPPAbaby is that they’ve managed to shave so much weight without compromising on quality or sturdiness.

 It has lots of amenities and adjustments onboard.
 In addition to some storage pockets, you also get a larger basket under the seat, which is a rarity on umbrella models!
 There’s a zipper recline adjustment, super resilient (and stain-resistant) fabric, and cupholders that come off for cleaning.